I love celebrating the holidays. And I love seeing the joy on my kids’ and loved ones’ faces when they open the gifts we’ve gotten them.

 Before you print, make sure the recipe will fix onto the cardstock in a 3.5×4.5 format so the white on the index cards shows through after you cut and paste the recipes onto them.

 Have the cards laminated at an office shop, use a hole punch to punch holes in the corner and slide each recipe onto a silver ring.
 For an extra special touch, include a rubber spatula that has a hole in the stick and add that to the ring as well.

-With a bit of time and effort, you really can find ways to give heartfelt gifts on a frugal budget.
+With a bit of time, effort and love, you really can find ways to give heartfelt gifts on a frugal budget.